thirdweb-example/community-rewards/README.md

 Head to the [Discord Developer portal](https://discord.com/developers/applications) and create a new application.

-Under the `Oauth2` tab, copy you client ID and client secret.
+Under the `Oauth2` tab, copy your client ID and client secret.
 We need to store these as environment variables in our project so that we can use them on the API routes in our application.

-Create a file in your project called `.env.local` and add the following lines:
+Create a file at the root of your project called `.env.local` and add the following lines:

 ```bash
 CLIENT_ID=<your-discord-client-id-here>
 CLIENT_SECRET=<your-discord-client-secret-here>
 ```

-Under the `Redirects` section, you need to add the following value as a redirect URI.
+Back in the Discord portal, under the `Redirects` section, you need to add the following value as a redirect URI:

 ```
 http://localhost:3000/api/auth/callback/discord